8ta4/blog/drafts/Why I Switched from PureScript to ClojureScript As a Haskeller.md

 Blame the Foreign Friction Interface (FFI).

 Imagine a chain: PureScript calls JavaScript, which calls PureScript, which calls JavaScript...
-Not only do these PureScript and JavaScript functions live in separate files, but the JavaScript function's implementation and its FFI type signature also live in separate files!
+Not only do these PureScript and JavaScript functions live in separate files, but the JavaScript functions' implementations and their FFI type signatures also live in separate files!
 There's a special place in callback hell for PureScript.

 I chose PureScript to avoid writing JavaScript, but then the FFI had me writing JavaScript anyway!